Ryrahul/PLTFRM/README.md

 # PLTFRM

-PLTFRM is a platform that provides a comprehensive range of creative services.
+PLTFRM is a platform that provides a comprehensive range of creative services .